$90 million in savings a year: how accommodation companies use demand intelligence in pricing and staffing strategies

 Identify the impact of spatial relevance on your demand during your correlation.
 This tool enables you to identify events that are within a set radius of your properties.
 Using it will help pinpoint the impact of a 1,000 person event happening one mile away compared to a 30,000 person event happening 15 miles away.
 You can then use our Radial Search tool to identify events around each property.

-Once you know which events impact your demand and by how much, you can use the output of our Aggregated Event Impact tool in your demand modelling.
+Once you know which events impact your demand and by how much, you can use the output of our Aggregated Event Impact tool in your demand modeling.
 All PredictHQ events are ranked by predicted impact, but identifying the combined impact can be difficult as they are logarithmically scaled and event data is dynamic.
 We do this for you, so you can take the output of this tool directly into your forecasts.

 Once you know which days were most impacted by events retrospectively, you can calculate a new and more accurate baseline.
 As demand recovers, you will be able to identify key events and peak days coming up, and ensure you have the right amount of staff as well as prices to ensure great service and yielding without over-investing.
 You can find out more in our data science guide.